 - bKL Architecture: Lead firm, focusing on a new window wall system and replication of 1933 cladding and details, led by Charles R. Hasbrouck, FAIA

 - Bauer Latoza Studio: Providing historic preservation consulting services, led by Edward Torrez, RA, AIA, LEED AP BD+C

 - Wiss, Janney, Elstner Associates, Inc: Providing structural engineering services, led by Senior Associate Michael Ford

 - WSP Engineering: Supplying mechanical, electrical, and plumbing engineering services, led by Thomas Willoughby

 - HJKessler Associates: Providing sustainability consulting services, led by Helen Kessler, FAIA, LEED

 Cost and funding

 The project is expected to cost $2.5 to $3 million dollars.
 No grants, tax credits, or income tax deductions are available for the project, and mortgages may not be recorded on the property.
 Applicants will be required to prove financial ability to undertake and complete project.

 Priority will be given to proposals that commit to starting work by September 28, 2019, with substantial completion within 24 months.
 Interested parties will have an opportunity to see the house before submitting final proposals.

-Preliminary applications will be accepted until April 5.
-All final proposals are due by May 17, 2019.
 Considering making a proposal?
 You may want to review this list of Frequently Asked Questions first.